Edge-project-team/Flaskapplication/README.md

 git clone <repository_url>
 Install the required dependencies using pip: pip install -r requirements.txt

+# Client code
+In the client-side code, three clients receive the audio speech data from the server.
+Each client processes this audio data to transcribe it into text and then sends the transcribed text back to the server.*
+# Server code
+The server receives the audio input from the interface user.
+It then divides the audio into parts and distributes these parts to the connected clients.
+Each client processes its respective audio part and transcribes it into text.
+The server collects the results from each client and concatenates them to prepare the transcribed text, which will be displayed in the interface.
 # run the application
 python server.py
 python client.py